Serving all people by providing personalized health and wellness through exemplary care, education and research.

 High blood pressure and/or preeclampsia in the mother

-You likely have a health care provider (HCP) who helps you manage your asthma.
+You likely have a healthcare provider (HCP) who helps you manage your asthma.
 During your pregnancy, continue to see this HCP regularly.
 He or she can continue to monitor your asthma.
-And medications can be adjusted as needed.
+And medicines can be adjusted as needed.
 Be sure that this HCP is in contact with the HCP who is caring for your pregnancy.
-Also be sure both providers know what asthma medications you take.
+Also be sure both providers know what asthma medicines you take.
 If you don’t have an HCP taking care of your asthma, tell the provider who cares for your pregnancy.

-Continue using asthma medications as prescribed.
-Follow your HCP’s instructions about using asthma medications.
-These will likely be inhaled medications.
+Continue using asthma medicines as prescribed.
+Follow your HCP’s instructions about using asthma medicines.
+These will likely be inhaled medicines.
 These have little or no chance of harming you or your baby.